evanfoss/eef_bioamp/README.md

 The performance of the device in it's first prototypes (late 2020/early 2021) and the later itterations have drifted a bit.
 I believe this maybe do to variations in the process control of some parts.
 This is why the 10KHz LPF (Low Pass Filter) option is now marked as "More".
 I don't like it but as this feature is almost never used by 90% of users it for more than debugging test chamber noise restoring this to a known 10KHz is not a priority.

 The OPA1611 was used because it was thought at the time that it would be used in later itterations of the MicAmp and that consolidation of the parts lists would help make stocking parts easier.
 In reality the testing of that which was concurrent with the testing of this project showed that it was a bad idea but the part is stocked now.
 It would have been nice if TI had not ceased production of the LME49710 so both designs could have used that part. *grumbles*

+The notch filter requires on obscure part 67.3K Ohm resistors ideally in 1% or better tollerance.
+I resolved this issue by buying in large quantity.

+To simplify the front panel design and supply chain issues I used the same model switch for everything.

+The front panel twinaxial connector that is PCB mount and right angle is no longer manufactured.
+However it is still commonly available on the surplus market.
+The non-PCB mount version is also still common so you can buy those and solder wires to the PCB.

 ### Validation